SNYKabbott/mod_proxy_jwt_auth/README.md

 Sets the path to the key file to use for signing keys.
 Only valid with algorithms that require a key.

+### RequestEnvJwtTokenDuration
+**Description:** Token duration in seconds
+**Syntax:** RequestEnvJwtTokenDuration [Seconds integer] **Context:** server config, virtual host, directory

+Sets the token duration in seconds.
+After [duration] seconds the token will expire and no longer be valid.
+Default duration is 30 seconds.
+Note that bad values the duration will be 0 seconds and the token will immediately expire.